benjavalero/replacer/technical-design.md

 A `Cosmetic` is a special type of replacement which can be applied automatically, concerning cosmetic modifications, visible or not, e.g. replacing `[[Asia|Asia]]` by `[[Asia]]`.

 A replacement is identified by its type and by its position (**start**) in the page content, as the tool doesn't allow that overlapping of replacements.
 Instead of an _end_ position, a replacement contains the text intended to be replaced, along with a collection of suggestions.
 Each `Suggestion` contains the proposed new text after applying the replacement and optionally a description to explain the motivation of the fix.

+When comparing a replacement retrieved from a page with one indexed in the database, we also take into account the **context**, the text around the replacement text.
+This is done because sometimes a replacement has been reviewed in the past and is found again just because the start position has changed due to a page edition not related with the replacement itself.
+In such a case, if the replacements have the same context and are close enough, they are considered the same.

 A `Review` (or simply a `Page`) is a Wikipedia page (or section) containing one or more replacements to be reviewed.
 Then, a `ReviewedPage` is a page containing a collection of replacements reviewed by the user.
 Note that some or all these `ReviewedReplacement` might not be applied if the user has decided it that way, especially in case of doubt or false positive.